Abhiramon/Tic-Tac-Toe/README.md

 * Developed by - Abhiramon, Aadhithya and Rakshith
 * Single-player mode - Computer evaluates and makes the best possible move
 * Multi-player mode - Connect over LAN and play with friends.
-(Either host or connect to a pc hosting the game)
+(Either host or connect to a pc hosting the game) When hosting a game, click next untill you enter the game screen.
+Then, ask your opponent to connect using your IP.